Little Book of EV Myths

 Read more

-The Just Partnership Limited is an Appointed Representative of Automotive Compliance Ltd, who is authorised and regulated by the Financial Conduct Authority (FCA No 580347).
-Automotive Compliance Ltd’s permissions as a Principal Firm allows The Just Partnership Limited to act as a credit broker, not as a lender, for the introduction to a limited number of lenders and to act as an agent on behalf of the insurer for insurance distribution activities only.
+The Just Partnership T/A Just Motor Group is an Appointed Representative of Automotive Compliance Ltd who is authorised and regulated by the Financial Conduct Authority (FCA No. 497010).
+Automotive Compliance Ltd’s permissions as a Principal Firm allows The Just Partnership T/A Just Motor Group to act as a credit broker, not a lender, for the introduction to a limited number of lenders, and to act as an agent on behalf of the insurer for insurance distribution activities only.
+We are a credit broker and not a lender.
+We can introduce you to a carefully selected panel of lenders, which includes manufacturer lenders linked directly to the franchises that we represent.
+We act on behalf of the lender for this introduction and not as your agent.
+We are not impartial, and we are not an independent financial advisor.

 Regulated Complaints